jaysnel/Writing/samples/DemuWeb3Jukebox.md

 ## After Purchase

-Assuming you have enough ADA in your wallet, once you have completed your purchase, you should see the following:
+Assuming you have enough ADA in your wallet, once you have completed your purchase you will be given an NFT to your wallet and you should see the following:

 ![Purchase](https://github.com/jaysnel/technical-writing/assets/23262423/62230fa5-c621-479e-a250-2da099e93da8)